CenturyLinkCloud/Ecosystem/Blueprints/Blueprint Broker/README_bpclient.md

 # Configuraton
 All configuration an interation is via command line parameters.

+# Network communication
+The toolset uses two modes of network communciation
+* [Discovery](#discovery) sends plaintext UDP packets to the broadcast domain port 20443/UDP
+* All other communications occur over SSL encrypted traffic by default on 20443/TCP

+We recommend retaining the default port assignments to maximize compatibility.

+# Discovery
+The bpbroker/bpclient suite is build to support discovery of service brokers located within the local broadcast domain.
+If the **bpbroker** service is running wihtin the same subnet as the **bpclient** tool there is no need for apriori knowledge of the bpbroker IP address.

+Since multiple broker services may exist within the same subnet the discovery protocol is tagged with a specific key.
+If the bpbroker contains that key in its key/value service registry it will reply.  bpclient returns the IP address of the first response it recieves.
+To mitigate the risk of unauthorized discovery or
+(more likely) mutliple bpbrokers responding for the same service request and developing a split-brain scenario best practices are to use a unique key.
+For example if your application is `foo` you may tag one cluster `foo-cluster1` and anotehr `foo-cluster2`.

 # Quickstart Example
 Example execution by passing variables through stdin on Linux using a HERE document.
 Variables can be read via a file or specify `-` for stdin (as shown below).
 ```shell